Completion of the What is Culture? course or permission of the instructor.

 Timetables for courses offered at Leiden University College in 2022-2023 will be published on this page of the e-Prospectus.

 Mode of instruction

-Assessment 3: Presenting a proposal for individual research essay (15%)
+Assessment 3: Presenting proposal for the individual research essay (15%)

-Readings will be provided by the teacher via blackboard.
+Readings will be provided by the teacher via Brightspace.

 Courses offered at Leiden University College (LUC) are usually only open to LUC students and LUC exchange students.
 Leiden University students who participate in one of the university’s Honours tracks or programmes may register for one LUC course, if availability permits.
 Registration is coordinated by the Education Coordinator, firstname.lastname@example.org.

 Dr. Maja Vodopivec, email@example.com